Chase77777/AML_2019_Group3/README.md

 3|0.005 | 999| (439.1, 453.98) |-935.31

+**Large Learning Rate (Left plot)**
+The path reaches to the converged point at the earliest as the large step size, however, it does not reach to the local minimum as the path taken bounced around and missed the true minimum.

+**Medium Learning Rate (Centre plot)**
+Here there was quite a smooth descend into the minimum.
+Achieving a minimised loss function of -935.34 after 117 steps.

+**Small Learning Rate (Right plot)**
+It achieves same local minimum point at -935.34, however at a significantly slower pace with 999 iterations instead.
+This is due to the smaller step size.
+If we limited the iterations to 100, the algorithm would have stopped prematurely.

 ## 2.3 Adam

 Adaptive Moment Estimation (Adam) multiply a positive factor to the learning rate and moving averages of the gradient.
 In addition to storing an exponentially decaying average of past squared gradients vt, Adam also keeps an exponentially decaying average of past gradients mt similar to momentum.
 Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface We compute the decaying averages of past mt and past vt squared gradients. mt and vt are estimates of the first moment (the mean) and the second moment (the uncentered variance) of the gradients respectively, hence the name of the method.